shakilmith/nextjs_blog_app/README.md

-## nextjs bloog app created by following the nexjs documentation.
+## nextjs blog app created by following the nexjs documentation.
+You can simply clone or fork this repo to create your own site.